-Click beside account receivable (on the working capital table) (1), and type the same value in Income statement (2).
+Click beside account receivable (on the working capital table) (1), and type the same value in the income statement (2).

-Note: Repeat step three for accounts payable, accrued expenses, royalties, other accrued liabilities (put the same value that is in income statement in Working Capital), and use step four to calculate other operating liabilities=SUM(E9:E12).
+Note: Repeat step three for accounts payable, accrued expenses, royalties, and other accrued liabilities (put the same value that is in the income statement in Working Capital), and use step four to calculate other operating liabilities = SUM (E9:E12).

 Click beside Net Working Capital (1), and type =E7-E13 (2).

-Note: You should put the result on the net networking capital under this step.
+Note: Under this step, you should put the result on the net networking capital.

-Click beside the sales (1), and put the same value beside net sales (2).
+Click beside the sales (1), and put the same value beside the net sales (2).

-Click beside sales increment (1), and minus this year's sales from previous one (2).
+Click beside sales increment (1), and minus this year's sales from the previous one (2).

-Click beside incremental working capital (1), Divide incremental working capital with the incremental sales (2).
+Click beside incremental working capital (1), then divide incremental working capital with the incremental sales (2).

 Note: You can now change the format to percentage.
-By right clicking on the result, choosing format cells, then choose percentage, and click ok.
+By right clicking on the result, choosing format cells, then choosing percentage, and clicking OK.